title

 Lidar Image And Route Map 4

-The western side of Mousehold has a very strange geology with that circular raised area surround by a valley - like a giant moat.
-The Roman alignment was obviously chosen to pass clear of this feature on its eastern side.
+The western side of Mousehold has a very strange geology with that circular raised area surround by dry valleys - presumably glacial metwater streams long gone.
+However, the Roman alignment was obviously very sensibly chosen to pass clear of this feature on its eastern side.

 Click for larger view